 That 1889 AJC Spring Meeting again proved the dominance of the Newmarket stable, for apart from the Derby, the colours of James White were carried to success in the Spring Stakes, The Great Metropolitan, Craven Plate and Randwick Plate by Abercorn, while Spice won The Oaks from her only two rivals.
 The one major prize that did elude the Newmarket stable was the Epsom for which Dreadnought had been considered such a good thing.
 Weighted with 7 st. 12lb and sent off the second favourite in a wide betting race, the son of Chester just failed to give a year in age and 20lb in weight to the lightweight, Novice.

 However, Dreadnought came out later at the meeting to win the Wycombe Stakes while Singapore added the Members’ Handicap to his tally after bravely humping 9 st. 5lb and conceding a massive 47lb to the runner-up.
-The Honourable James White again finished the meeting as leading owner with winnings of £5,345 while Hales finished leading rider – despite choosing the wrong mount in the Derby – with seven wins from ten mounts.
+The Honourable James White again finished the meeting as leading owner with winnings of £5,345 while Hales finished leading rider – despite choosing the wrong Derby – with seven wins from ten mounts.
 It was a fitting end to conducting meetings on the old course, for with the close of that 1889 Spring Meeting racing ceased on the old tracks.
-The new courses which had been laid down some twelve months before, under the direction of A. W. Stephen, were ready for the Midsummer meeting, with the fences being taken down at once and removed to the new lines.
+The new courses, which had been laid down some twelve months before under the direction of A. W. Stephen, were ready for the Midsummer Meeting, with the fences being taken down at once and removed to the new lines.
 Summer would also see the extensions to the grandstand completed.

 In retrospect, the class of the 1889 Derby field was to look decidedly ordinary, and Singapore’s subsequent career proved anything but glorious.
 As the season unfolded, at least Rudolph added the Caulfield Guineas to his set of winning brackets, giving White a hat-trick of wins in the race, while nothing else from that Derby field ever won another important race.
 It was Dreadnought that emerged as the real staying find of the year.
 After winning the Wycombe Stakes, Dreadnought was taken to Melbourne where he beat Carbine and company rather easily in the Caulfield Stakes before adding a sixth Victoria Derby blue riband to James White’s trophy case, while Singapore lost form completely.